smartcat-labs/smartcat-ops/README.md

 *Projects* consists of all projects.

 *Project* folder has
- - environments which can be production, staging, local etc.
  - files which is placeholder for various files
- - inventory folder has inventory for environments
+ - inventory folder has inventory for different environments and group vars for different groups
- - layers has vertical layers application is using (database, application, web)
+ - layers has playbooks for different layers application is using (database, application, web)
- - project.yml is main file for project configuration
  - Vagrantfile contain vagrant configuration for virtual machine